-The audio response of the receiver, when used with a loudspeaker, shall be within -8, +2 dB (item P) of an ideal 6 dB per octave de-emphasis curve with constant frequency deviation at frequencies between 0.3 and 3 kHz, with the exception that a 6 dB per octave roll-off from 600 to 300 Hz may be present.
+The audio response of the receiver, when used with a loudspeaker, shall be within -10, +2 dB (item Q) of an ideal 6 dB per octave de-emphasis curve with constant frequency deviation at frequencies between 0.3 and 3 kHz, with the exception that a 6 dB per octave roll-off from 600 to 300 Hz may be present.
+When used with earphones, the audio response of the receiver shall also be within -10, +2 dB (item R) of the same curve at frequencies between 0.3 and 3 kHz, with the exception that a 6 dB per octave roll-off from 600 to 300 Hz may be present.